 PWM is not an analog signal

-It is important to remember at all times that in a PWM output the voltage value is actually Vcc (what I mentioned earlier about the hammer hits to the head).
+It is important to remember at all times that in a PWM output the actual voltage value is Vcc (what I told you before about hammering your head).

-For example, if we are powering a device that needs 3V, and we use PWM, we will actually be supplying 5V for 60% of the time and 0V for 40%.
+For example, if we are powering a device that needs 3V, and we use a pulsed signal, we will actually be supplying 5V for 60% of the time and 0V for 40%.

-But if the device, for example, can withstand a maximum of 3V, we can damage it if we power it using PWM.
+But if the device, for example, supports a maximum of 3V, we can damage it if we power it via PWM.

 A pulsed signal is sufficient to emulate an analog signal in many applications.
-For example, we can vary the brightness of an LED using PWM.
-The LED actually turns on and off several times per second, but this flickering is so fast that the eye cannot perceive it.
-The overall effect perceived is that the LED shines with lower intensity.
+For example, we can vary the light intensity of an LED using PWM.
+The LED actually turns on and off several times per second, but this flicker is so fast that the eye does not perceive it.
+The overall perceived effect is that the LED shines with less intensity.

 Another example is varying the speed of a DC motor with PWM.
-In most cases, the inertia of the motor will ensure that the effect of PWM is negligible.
+In most cases, the inertia of the motor will make the effect of the PWM negligible.
 However, depending on the frequency, we may notice vibrations or noise, in which case we should vary the PWM frequency.

-On the other hand, we must take into account the effects that the rapid switching on and off of the pulsed signal can have on the powered device.
-For example, in the case of inductive loads (motors, relays, or electromagnets), disconnection will generate induced voltage that can damage the digital output or the device itself, so it is necessary to have the appropriate protections.
+On the other hand, we must consider the effects that the rapid connection and disconnection of the pulsed signal may have on the powered device.
+For example, in the case of inductive loads (motors, relays, or electromagnets), disconnection will cause induced voltage that can damage the digital output or the device itself, so it will be necessary to have appropriate protections.

-Regarding transistors, in general, BJT types are suitable for amplifying PWM signals.
-This is not usually the case with MOS transistors, where the capacitive effects of the transistor, combined with the current limitation of digital outputs, will often require a prior amplification driver to prevent the transistor from operating in the active zone.
+Regarding transistors, in general, BJT type transistors are suitable for operating as PWM signal amplifiers.
+This is usually not the case with MOS transistors, where the capacitive effects of the transistor, combined with the current limitation of digital outputs, will often require a prior amplification driver to prevent the transistor from operating in the active region.

 Improper use of a PWM signal can damage the powered device if it does not support the applied Vcc voltage.